-The Criminal Justice Department offers courses leading to the Master of Science with a major in criminal justice.
+The Criminal Justice & Forensic Investigation Department offers courses leading to the Master of Science with a major in criminal justice.
 The department also offers an area of concentration in criminal justice within the Master of Public Administration degree program.

-Applicants who meet the general admission requirements of the College of Graduate Studies are eligible for admission to the Master of Science with a major in criminal justice program.
+Applicants who meet the general admission requirements of Graduate Studies (and criminal justice & forensic investigation department requirements) are eligible for admission to the Master of Science with a major in criminal justice program.
 A particular undergraduate major is not specified for admission to the program; however, additional courses for non-criminal justice majors may be required.
 Students accepted to the Master of Science with a major in criminal justice program must meet with the graduate advisor.
 An advisory committee will be selected to assist the student in developing a degree plan that satisfies University and department requirements.

 All students in the Master of Science with a major in Criminal Justice degree program are required to complete 30 hours, including 15 hours in CJ 500, 501, 502, 505, and 521.

 Non-Thesis Option: Total of 30 semester hours.
-Fifteen hours of required criminal justice courses and 15 hours of electives, 12 of which may be taken in a related field approved by the Criminal Justice Graduate Director, or the Head of the Department of Criminal Justice.
+Fifteen hours of required criminal justice courses and 15 hours of electives, 12 of which may be taken in a related field approved by the Criminal Justice Graduate Director, or the Head of the Department of Criminal Justice & Forensic Investigation.
 Students must satisfactorily complete a comprehensive written examination, which may be taken after completion of the required 15 hours in criminal justice.

 Thesis Option: Total of 30 semester hours.
 Fifteen hours of required criminal justice courses, nine hours of criminal justice electives, and six hours of Thesis (CJ 599).
-Prior to submission to the College of Graduate Studies, the student must satisfactorily defend the thesis.
+Prior to submission to Graduate Studies, the student must satisfactorily defend the thesis.

 A minimum Grade Point Average of 3.0 is required in all criminal justice graduate work.